k0nserv/hugotunius.se/_posts/2021-01-03-an-analysis-of-privacy-on-the-app-store.md

   "type": "apps",
   "href": <href>,
   "attributes": {
-    "privacyDetails": <privacy-details>
+    "privacyDetails": {
+      "managePrivacyChoicesUrl": <string>,
+      "privacyTypes": <privacy-types>
     }
   }
+}
 {% endhighlight %}

-The `<privacy-details>` section of this document is the important bit.
+The `<privacy-types>` section of this document is the important bit.
 It's an array where each item has the following structure.

 {% highlight json %}